tg-x/foodsoft/lib/foodsoft_multishared/README.md

   # When select_scope is `login`, this message, when present, is shown on
   # top of the foodcoop selection page after logging in.
 By default it is
   # not set and no message is shown.
-  #select_scope_msg: Please select a new foodcoop to join.
+  #select_scope_text: Please select a new foodcoop to join:
 ```

 When you're using the messages plugin, be sure to enable that before enabling